Stony Brook Southampton: Manhattan Track

-Students accepted into the program may earn an MFA degree by combining coursework at the Manhattan facility during fall and spring terms, and at the Southampton campus during summer by participating in the prestigious Southampton Writers Conferences and International Theatre Workshops.
-The Manhattan Track is for talented writers seeking advanced training in fiction, poetry, creative nonfiction, essay, memoir, directing, playwriting, screenwriting, and acting.
+Students accepted into the program may earn an MFA degree by combining coursework at the Manhattan facility and the Southampton campus during fall and spring terms, and at the Southampton campus during summer by participating in the prestigious Southampton Writers Conferences.

 Southampton Writing Conference

-Stony Brook Southampton also hosts the prestigious Summer Writing Conferences, which attracts renowned authors from around the world to teach and participate in Creative Writing Workshops, which take place in two sessions throughout July.
-Remaining hours are devoted to lectures, readings, performances workshops and panel discussions featuring faculty members and distinguished visiting authors, editors, publishers, and agents.
-Participants also enjoy a myriad of formal and informal social gatherings— author receptions, an open-mic night, breakfasts, lunches and dinners under the tents, and an issue launch of The Southampton Review.
+Stony Brook Southampton also hosts the prestigious Summer Writing Conferences, which attracts renowned authors from around the world to teach and participate in creative writing workshops, which take place in two sessions throughout July.
+Remaining hours are devoted to lectures, readings, performances workshops, and panel discussions featuring faculty members and distinguished visiting authors, editors, publishers, and agents.
+Participants also enjoy a myriad of formal and informal social gatherings—author receptions, an open-mic night, breakfasts, lunches and dinners under the tents, and an issue launch of The Southampton Review.

-Semester by the Sea: Southampton Arts

-Students at Stony Brook have the option to enroll in a 10-week intensive at the Southampton campus for 15 credits.
-The Semester by the Sea program is arranged around the objective to complete a creative project.
-The 15-credit load entails five courses, including two writing workshops, two literature courses, and a final project in filmmaking, theater, fiction or poetry.
-Workshops are limited to groups of 12.
-During final project, students get individualized attention, with a mentor/advisor to guide them.

 Young Artists and Writers Project

 The Young Artists and Writers Project (or YAWP, formerly the Young American Writers Project) created by Stony Brook Southampton's MFA in Creative Writing and Literature Program, is dedicated to mentoring middle and high school students in the development of creative expression and critical thinking through writing.
-The YAWP curriculum sends professional writers and writing teachers into Long Island schools with a variety of innovative, inter-disciplinary writing workshops, including Playwriting, Screenwriting, Poetry, Personal Essay, Fiction, and Visual Arts.
-YAWP Programs are offered throughout the school year, and can be custom designed to fit the needs of an individual school.
-They can be offered in "push-in" format, as enrichment to Creative Writing, English, Theatre or other academic classes, as extra-curricular programs or in retreat format.
+The YAWP curriculum sends professional writers and writing teachers into Long Island schools with a variety of innovative, inter-disciplinary writing workshops, including playwriting, screenwriting, poetry, personal essay, fiction, and visual arts.
+YAWP programs are offered throughout the school year and can be custom designed to fit the needs of an individual school.
+They can be offered in "push-in" format, as enrichment to creative writing, English, theatre or other academic classes, as extra-curricular programs or in retreat format.
 YAWP programs can be particularly effective for at-risk students, or for those who find writing and communications skills challenging in the traditional academic environment.